 We did not have information on either the duration of or the amount of CO2 respired during the rewetting period for all of the control-3 samples.
 Rather than impose a first enclosure period with an arbitrary duration, we decided to incubate the storage duration treatment samples for a single enclosure period beginning immediately after rewetting.
 We felt this was justified as we did not observe significant differences between first and second enclosure period ∆14C-CO2 in the first two experiments (Results 3.2).
 We allowed respiration in the storage duration treatment samples to proceed until the same amount of CO2 had been respired per g of soil C as in the second enclosure period of the corresponding control-3 sample incubations.

 We measured headspace CO2 concentrations every three days for the first two weeks of the storage duration treatment sample incubations, and weekly as needed thereafter; control-3 CO2 measurement frequency varied.
-Aliquots of jar atmosphere were collected once the samples reached target CO2 concentrations and analyzed for ∆14C.
+Aliquots of jar atmosphere were collected once the samples reached target CO2 concentrations and were analyzed for ∆14C.
 We conducted the majority (n = 16) of the Experiment 3 storage duration treatment incubations in 2018 at the Max Planck Institute for Biogeochemistry (MPI-BGC) but the remainder (n = 12) of the treatment sample incubations were performed in 2009 at the University of California Irvine (UCI) (SI Table 1).

 Table 1.